markleutloff/object-sync/README.md

 When creating `ObjectSync` instances or registering clients, you can specify a `designation` value:

 - `designation` is a string that identifies the role or type of a client or host (e.g., "host", "clientA", "clientB").
-- This value is used in message transfer and application to filter which clients should receive or apply certain changes.
+- This value is used in message transfer and application to filter which clients should receive or applyAsync certain changes.
 - You can use designations in `ClientFilter` to include or exclude clients by their designation.
 - syncObject, syncProperty and synncMethod decorators can receive the designations property too, which also acts as an filter.